 If you think some of these risks apply to you, take action!
 The best early prevention method is to get regular checkups by a primary care provider.

 If you do not have a primary health care provider at this time, consider learning more about Apicha Community Health Center.
-We have many providers who are experts in their fields and can provide screenings for prostate cancer as well as many other types of anal cancer right at our facility in New York City.
+We have many providers who are experts in their fields and can provide screenings for prostate cancer as well as many other types of anal cancer at our clinic.